lamtrinh259/ETHGlobal_Tokyo_hackathon/README.md

 ___
 ### How to run the project locally
 1. Get the API keys required to run the project locally: OpenAI API key, and Airstack API key.
 You can get them by signing up for free at https://openai.com/, and https://airstack.xyz/
-2. Install all requirements first by running
+2. Install all requirements first by running<br>
 `yarn install` from the project root folder
-3. For back end:
+3. For back end:<br>
 a.
-Go inside the apps/backend folder
+Go inside the apps/backend folder<br>
 b.
-Ingest the pre-trained data (text documents) by running: `yarn ingest`
+Ingest the pre-trained data (text documents) by running: `yarn ingest`<br>
 c.
-Then run `yarn start` to start the server at http://localhost:3001
+Then run `yarn start` to start the server at http://localhost:3001<br>
-4. For front end:
+4. For front end:<br>
 a.
-On another terminal, go inside the apps/frontend folder
+On another terminal, go inside the apps/frontend folder<br>
 b.
-Run `yarn start` to start the server at http://localhost:3000
+Run `yarn start` to start the server at http://localhost:3000<br>